mistercrunch/EToiLe/README.md

     of everything that ever took place
   * **operational metadata:** captures compute and storage information, helping to inform capacity planning and predict backfill costs
-  * **ownership aware** able to inform downstream crowds of upstream changes
+  * **multi-tenant / ownership-aware** able to inform downstream crowds of upstream changes
 * **metadata driven:**
   * **scheduling:** EToiLe works like a compiler.
 Given changes on logic or the mutation of data blocks, it knows exactly what needs to be [re]processed
   * **compute accumulation:** EToiLe knows and can report on which blocks are "dirty" (need to be recomputed) based on upstream changes.
-"Dirt" can be enumerated for each block, table, or subDAG, and can be accumulated over time until paying the [estimatable] cost of backfilling is triggered
+"Dirt" can be enumerated for each block, table, or subDAG, and can be accumulated over time until paying the [estimatable] cost of reconciliation is triggered
   * **schema aware:** knowing your expectations around schemas, EToiLe can move your schema forward through dynamic DDL to do things like add new columns to your tables.
 When columns are removed on the logical layer,